City Insider Reveals Why Lee Yanked

-Sandra Crenshaw explains how bevy of cultural communists worked to get general’s statue pulled
+Former Dallas City Council member Sandra Crenshaw explains how a bevy of cultural communists worked to get the general’s statue pulled from its place of honor in Dallas.

 By Dave Gahary